-Preview: This Spicy Cowboy Steak Seasoning recipe is a spicy homemade steak rub seasoning mix that perks up grilled or roasted meat and veggies.
+Preview: This Spicy Cowboy Rub recipe is a spicy homemade steak rub seasoning mix that perks up grilled or roasted meat and veggies.

 Sometimes I’m a lazy cook.
 Can you relate?
 Don’t bother me with a recipe and don’t make me pull out a cookbook.
-Just give me some sparkle dust (seasoning mix) to transform my plain meat or veggies into something wonderful and marvelous.
+Just give me some Cowboy Rub seasoning mix to transform my plain meat or veggies into something wonderful and marvelous.

 My favorite homemade seasoning mix is slightly adapted from A Cowboy in the Kitchen by Grady Spears of Reata Restaurant fame.
 Yes, there are a bazillion rubs and seasoning mixes on the market (see my cabinet for a few half-empty jars of mystery spices), but I prefer to make it myself so the ingredients will be fresh, and then I know exactly what’s in it.